-- One in three rural adults (34 percent) say it would be easy to access treatment for addiction to prescription drugs or heroin in their local community.
-But, less than half (38 percent) are confident they could find care that is either effective, covered by insurance, convenient or affordable.
+- Only one in three rural adults (34 percent) say it would be easy to access treatment for addiction to prescription drugs or heroin in their local community.
+Less than half (38 percent) are confident they could find care that is either effective, covered by insurance, convenient or affordable.

 - One in three rural adults say there is a great deal of stigma associated with opioid abuse in their local community (31 percent), and that the stigma of abuse and addiction contributes a great deal to the opioid crisis (32 percent).

 - A strong majority of rural Americans believe increasing public education surrounding resources (68 percent) and reducing the shame or stigma around opioid addiction (57 percent) are effective means for solving the opioid crisis.

 We encourage vigorous educational efforts to inform youth, parents and others concerning the harmful effects of substance abuse.